gustavostuff/ppux/README.md

 ### OAM animation windows

 `oam_animation` windows are ROM-backed sprite animations: **each layer is one hardware frame** of sprites tied to real OAM bytes.
+Like PPU frames, they **require** a linked **Pattern table** window for sprite CHR; multiple animation or PPU windows can share the same pattern table.

 **Creating and editing from the UI**